Millennium Act Veterans Survey

-If you are a community care provider and received a letter from VA, please take this important survey.
+If you are a Veteran who received a letter from VA regarding your emergency care in a community medical facility, please take this important survey.

 VA At Your Fingertips

 VA introduced the 1-844-MyVA311 as a go-to source to get connected to the right place quickly; a 24/7 one-stop information platform for VA services.

 VA’s goal is to deliver community care through a single consolidated program that is easy to understand, simple to administer, and meets the needs of Veterans, their families, community providers and VA staff.